SJX Jet Boat Maintenance Tips

 Grass is the enemy of most jets.
 The Sportjet intake is much larger than most boat intakes, like outboard jets, single stage axial flow pumps, etc. I have found that the Sportjet pump can still get on step and maintain plane even with the back 20-25% of the intake surface loaded with grass.
 In the event you get grass stuck in the intake enough to reduce your performance, stop the boat, turn off the engine, and stomp the stomp grate multiple times.
 It may take 10-20 stomps in some instances to rip the grass loose, vs the 2-3 times needed for rocks.
 You should be able to see broken grass blades floating up near the stern of the boat.
 Many times I have completed my trip and when I put the boat back on the trailer at the landing, I found handfuls of grass still stuck in the very rear of the intake.
 It is amazing to me the ability of this pump to perform even with that much grass blocking the water flow.

 Loading a Sportjet boat on a properly adjusted boat trailer is almost effortless providing you do not make the same mistake that most boaters due.
 DO NOT BACK TOO MUCH TRAILER IN THE WATER!
 1) Back the trailer in 90 degrees to the water’s edge.
 (Never angle the trailer downstream- it puts one wheel lower than the other) Back up trailer until the rear 12”-18” of the bunks are just under the surface of the water, no more.
 The trailer should look very dry, and almost as if there is not nearly enough trailer in the water for loading.
 Approach the trailer slowly, at about a 45 degrees angle facing upstream.
-Once the boats nose is “cradled” in between the bunks, turn the steering wheel downstream and slowly increase throttle.
-As you feel the boat nose centering on the trailer toward the roller, increase RPM even more until the boat is at or very close to the roller..
+Once the nose of the boat is “cradled” in between the bunks, turn the steering wheel downstream and slowly increase throttle.
+As you feel the boat nose centering on the trailer toward the roller, increase RPM even more until the boat is at or very close to the roller.
 Leave some throttle on and have someone secure the strap.
 (Remember the strap always goes under the roller, not above.)
 Chop the throttle, kill the engine, and winch the boat the final few inches so that it is tight against the roller.
 The wife will be so impressed!